MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

 You must have a Dataverse environment with maker permissions to access the portal, and read permissions to access data within tables.

-You'll also need ports 1433 and 5558 to be able to be opened for the connector to succesfully connect.
+You'll also need ports 1433 and 5558 to be able to be opened for the connector to successfully connect.
 Visit the **Limitations and issues** section below in this article for more details.

 ## Capabilities supported